 You might even hear stories about people getting divorced because of their MLM Business, losing their health, and ruining relationships with friends.
 Some of these stories might be true.
 Anything is possible, but I would argue that there is probably much MORE to the story than what you hear.
 And, you could argue those same points about any type of business.

 I’d like to close out this section on a final note.
 The major reason our industry has a bad reputation is because of uneducated and ignorant distributors.
 We’ve ruined it for ourselves.
 We’ve had so many people join our industry with unrealistic expectations.
-We’ve had people do shady and dumb things that ruined it for everyone else.
+We’ve had a small group of people do shady and dumb things that ruined it for everyone else.

 In essence, it’s our own fault.
 That’s why YOU have to take the responsibility to be a network marketing professional and build your business the right way!

 When I look at all these statements, I personally think the good things about network marketing easily outweigh the bad and the ugly things.
 In fact, for the average person, I am 100% convinced that network marketing is the best chance they’ve got to become financially independent.